-First, you can’t write anything worthwhile if you don’t have read enough to overwhelm your brain.
+First, you can’t write anything worthwhile if you don’t read enough to overwhelm your brain.
 The best readers are the best writers.
 Reading is the input, and writing is the output.
 Forget about writing.
 Just keep on reading.
 I.e., focus on information, not on production.

 Third, don’t write for the general audience in the beginning.
 Write to your boyfriend/girlfriend/spouse, and don’t ask for feedback.
 You’re expressing your love to them through a tool called writing and nothing else.
 You can also devote your writing to express gratitude to the Creator for giving you the beautiful gift of creativity.

 Fourth, believe that you’re capable of writing well.
 There is no such thing as good art or bad art if you’re not doing it professionally.
-No one can force you to change anything unless they pay you with the equal value of your work.
+No one can force you to change anything unless they pay you the equal value of your work.
 It’s your journey of exploration.
 Writing is merely a tool.
 It’s a spiritual practice connecting you to your higher Self.